 - In a small pan, heat the milk to 110 degrees F over low heat.
 Remove from the heat, add the dry yeast, and let sit for 5 minutes to hydrate thoroughly; stir to dissolve.
 Gently break the wild yeast starter into a few smaller pieces by squeezing it through your fingers, then add starter to the milk mixture.
 Add the honey and then the oil.

 - Place the milk-yeast mixture in the bowl of a stand mixer fitted with the paddle attachment.
 Thoroughly combine the mixture on low speed.
 Change to the dough hook and add the flour and salt.
+Are you looking to buy homecraft flour mill?
+Check out this one.
 On low speed, mix until all of the flour is moistened.
 On medium speed, knead the dough for 3 minutes.
 Cover with plastic wrap and rest the dough for 5 minutes.
 Again, knead the dough on medium speed for 3 minutes more.

 - Place the dough in the oiled container, cover, and ferment for 30 minutes at about 85 degrees F. (*I like to place a warm, wet rag over the bowl while it rises.)
 Line a 12 by 18-inch baking sheet with lightly oiled parchment paper.
 Dust a wooden pizza peel with rice flour or all-purpose flour.